Speeding Up the NSGA-II via Dynamic Population Sizes: Mathematical Tools

-This appendix contains the proofs that were omitted in the paper, due to space restrictions.
-It is meant to be read at the reviewer's discretion only.
+Simon Wietheger acknowledges support by the Austrian Science Fund (FWF) [10.55776/Y1329].
+Martin~S. Krejca is supported by the French National Agency for Research (ANR) via the JCJC grant titled \emph{MultiEDA} (ANR-25-CE23-2418-01).
+The research of Benjamin Doerr and Martin~S. Krejca benefited from the support of the FMJH Program PGMO.

-\subsection{Mathematical Tools}
+\section{Mathematical Tools}

 In our runtime analysis, we make use of the following statements.
-They all make use of empty intervals (defined in the preliminaries) and the classic \NSGAtwo with current crowding distance (\Cref{alg:growNSGA2}; explained in the algorithm section).
+They all make use of empty intervals (defined in the preliminaries) and the classic, static \NSGAtwo with current crowding distance (\Cref{alg:nsga-ii-classic}; explained in the algorithm section).
 The statements are originally longer, but we only mention those parts that are relevant to our work.

-The following statement shows that once the parent population of the classic \NSGAtwo or the \ourNSGAtwo contains~$0^n$ and~$1^n$, then the size of each empty interval cannot increase, and it decreases with constant probability.
-We note that the result itself does not show up exactly in \cite{ZhengD24teco} but is a combination of statements from some of the lemmas therein as well as their proofs, noting that these properties also hold for the \ourNSGAtwo.
+The following statement shows that once the parent population of the static \NSGAtwo with current crowding distance contains~$0^n$ and~$1^n$, the size of each empty interval cannot increase, and it decreases with constant probability.
+Apart from the trivial extension to more general offspring generation procedures, this result is from~\cite{ZhengD25approx}, more precisely, from the proofs of Lemmas~$13$ and~$14$ in the full version \cite{ZhengD22geccoarxiv} of that work.